 They’ll get their heads stuck in something.

 No matter what you do, the chickens will find a way to die.
-And you’ll feet terrible.
+And you’ll feel terrible.

 Sometimes Chickens Die for No Obvious Reason

-This is the most frustrating one to me.
-From time to time you’ll have a chicken drop dead for no apparent reason.
+This is the most frustrating one for me.
+From time to time, you’ll have a chicken drop dead for no apparent reason.
 They’ll be healthy in the morning and you’ll come home to find a dead bird.